Vescent/SLICE-QTC-Firmware-Upgrade/README.md

   https://github.com/Vescent/SLICE-FFC_Firmware_Upgrade_Utility
 ## Instructions
-  __NOTE: Upgrading will erase all device settings and parameters.
+  __NOTE: Upgrading from versions prior to S2.22_QT2.51 will erase all device settings and parameters.
 Record them externally prior to updating firmware!__

   __NOTE: Upgrading from Version S1.24_QT1.38 gives the SLICE-QTC the previously unavailable ***IDN?** serial command.
 See Configuration S1.77_QT1.50 notes for more information.__